uaineteine/GitPusher/README.md

 dotnet publish -c release -r ubuntu.16.04-x64 --self-contained
 ```

-For either platform the built app into your working directory.
+For either platform, place the built app into your working directory and run.
 Git creditional storing is required in that project folder.
 Set with:
 ```
 git config credential.helper store
 ```